Last Updated on December 30, 2025

 This dramatically affects Iceland’s daylight hours throughout June, July and August, which makes for a surreal experience!
 To help you sleep during midnight sun, be sure to pack:

-• Comfortable eye mask.
+- Comfortable eye mask.

-• Earplugs for added help falling asleep.
+- Earplugs for added help falling asleep.

 Are you planning to camp in Iceland, either in a tent or a camper van?
 There’s a couple must-bring items that will make your camping experience more comfortable.

-• Microfibre towels because they are quick-dry.
+- Microfibre towels because they are quick-dry.

-• Flip flops to wear while showering.
+- Flip flops to wear while showering.

 Finally, I recommend downloading offline maps to your phone if you are road tripping Iceland.
 While my partner and I had an eSIM and pocket wifi in our van rental, we did find that in more remote regions service was spotty.
 Downloading offline maps through your map app will ensure you can navigate, even when you’re not online.

 Esims are digital sim cards that provide data coverage abroad.
 They are an affordable and convenient way to stay online while you travel – I use them any time I go anywhere.
-Get US$3 off your first eSIM data pack from Airalo by using code ERIN0985 when you sign up, or apply it at checkout.
-Get your eSIM right here.

-4. Don’t Skip Doing Your Research
+4. Don’t Skip Doing Research, But Avoid Over-Planning

 Reading up on a region or country before visiting is always a good practice.
-It’s a big part of responsible travel because it’s an opportunity to learn (ahead of your trip!) a bit about the culture of a country.
+It’s a big part of responsible tourism because it’s an opportunity to learn (ahead of your trip!) a bit about the culture of a country.

 Researching before a trip to Iceland will help you get familiar with Icelandic customs, traditions, language, food and more.
 And, it will help reduce how much time you spend on the trip figuring out your itinerary.